proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Untrack-a-file-without-deleting-it.md

 ---
 layout: single
-title: 'Git: Untrack A File Without Deleting It'
+title: "Git: Untrack A File Without Deleting It"
 excerpt: Using the cached flag
 date: 2018-09-27 10:14
 last_modified_at: 2023-05-01 18:08:18